-Inducto Steel Limited is a public company domiciled in India and incorporated under the provisions of the Companies Act, 1956.
+Hariyana Ship Breakers Limited is a public company domiciled in India and incorporated under the provisions of the Companies Act, 1956.
 The company has its primary listing on BSE Limited.

-During the year, the Company was engaged in the ship breaking business and trading activities in metal scrap, coals, aluminum foil & other inputs.
-However, as and when any surplus fund is available, the same is given on interest to other parties and also invested in the shares and securities and currencies to earn short term and long-term capital gains.
+During the year, the Company was engaged in the ship breaking business and trading activities in HR Coils.
+However, as and when any surplus fund are available, the same is given on interest to other parties and also invested in the shares and securities to earn short term and long term capital gains.

-The standalone financial statements were authorized for issue in accordance with a resolution of the directors on May 30, 2023.
+The standalone financial statements were authorised for issue in accordance with a resolution of the directors on May 30, 2023.